Master Gardener Junior Gardener Program

 This in-the-schools program reaches about 3,000 students each year through the efforts of the Master Gardeners, a group of experienced gardeners with additional training in home horticulture with an environmental sensitivity, as well as training in developing and using teaching materials and techniques specifically targeted toward young learners.

-Delaware Master Gardeners (MGs) is pleased to announce their Spring schedule.
+Delaware Master Gardeners (MGs) is pleased to announce their Junior Gardener programs.
 MGs will come to your school to engage young learners with environmental science and horticulture programs designed to complement Delaware State Science Education standards.
 Contact us right away to schedule a program for your class!

 - It is necessary for teachers to be in the classroom to monitor the conduct of their students during the presentation.
 If a teacher is not present, the class will not be conducted.
 Please see Suggested Guidelines for Teachers.